-Use this guide to replace the home button assembly in your iPhone 5s.
+Use this guide to replace the home button assembly in your iPhone SE.
+The home button is compatible with the iPhone 5s part.

 Please note that only the phone's original home button assembly will be capable of using the Touch ID functionality.
 Installing a new home button will only restore ordinary home button functions, not the Touch ID features.